 3 – Don’t Make Idle Threats

-One of the biggest components of an effective intervention is where the people involved make very clear points to the addict about what will happen should the intervention be refused, and the addict continues to take drugs or drink alcohol.
+One of the biggest components of an effective intervention is where the people involved making very clear points to the addict about what will happen should the intervention be refused, and the addict continues to take drugs or drink alcohol.